 Somehow, some way you’ve changed.
-Your not the same.
-You’ve lost the zest and zeal for things you love and your not as cheery as usual.
+You’re not the same.
+You’ve lost the zest and zeal for things you love and you’re not as cheery as usual.
 A partner should enhance your life, compliment your wild ways and leave you with a feeling of wanting to be better.

 It’s all ‘bout balance.
 You can’t give all of you, be left with nothing and vice versa.
 The easiest way to detect a healthy balance they say is to lose it first.